MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 6. Select **Done**, and then select **Save**.

 ### Assign the existing configuration for MDE on macOS to the "Disabling NetExt" device group

-Click on "Computers"

-Click on "Configuration Profiles"

-Select your current policy for Accessibility e.g. Accessibility-prod-macOS-Default-MDE

-Click on "Scope" tab

-Click on "Edit"

-Click on "Targets" tab (default)

-Click on "Add"

-Select "Computer Groups"

-Look for "Device Group" from Step 1. e.g. "Devices with NetExt disabled" Click on "Add"

-Click on "Done"

-Click on "Save"
+1. In your [JamF portal](jamfcloud.com), select **Computers**, and then select **Configuration Profiles**.

+2. Select a current policy, such as one for Accessibility.
+For example, `Accessibility-prod-macOS-Default-MDE`.

+3. On the **Scope** tab, select **Edit**.

+4. On the **Targets** tab, select **Add**, and then select **Computer Groups**.

+5. Find your "Devices with NetExt disabled" group, and then select **Add**.

+6. Select **Done**, and then select **Save**.

-Repeat this for each of the existing policies for MDE on macOS such as, AutoUpdate, Background Services, Behavior, Monitor, Device Control, Full Disk Access, Network Protection, Notifications, Scheduled Scan, Settings Preferences, System Extensions
+7. Repeat this procedure for each of your existing policies for Defender for Endpoint on Mac.
+Examples include:

+   - AutoUpdate
+   - Background Services
+   - Behavior
+   - Monitor
+   - Device Control
+   - Full Disk Access
+   - Network Protection
+   - Notifications
+   - Scheduled Scan
+   - Settings Preferences
+   - System Extensions

+   > [!CAUTION]
-Important: Do not repeat it for NetFilter (NetExt).
+   > Do not repeat it for NetFilter (NetExt).

-And now try to see if you are able to reproduce the issue.
+After you have completed these steps, see if you are able to reproduce the issue.

 Manual